 Only the data protection officers, who are also involved in drawing up the list of processing activities and the company’s executive board and management, are allowed to inspect it.
 In addition, as already mentioned, the competent supervisory authority must be provided with the register of processing activities upon request.

 Almost all companies must maintain a register of processing activities, as prescribed by the legislator in the GDPR.
-This directory is not new; already, in the previously applicable federal regulation – the Federal Data Protection Act (BDSG) – a procedure directory was required.
+This directory is not new; already, in the previously applicable federal regulation – the Federal Data Protection Act (BDSG) – a processing record was required.

 The new register with some changes replaces the previous procedure directory.
 The term processing activities, according to Art.
 30 GDPR is to be understood broadly: It includes any use, such as collecting, storing, deleting, modifying, merging, reading out, comparing, or also passing on personal data.
 All processes in which personal data play a role must therefore be mentioned and listed in the processing register.